djarecka/module-dataprocessing/_episodes/06-testing.md

 > >
 > > The following solution is written using Python and use instructions from
 > > [README file](https://github.com/ReproNim/simple_workflow/blob/master/README.md).
 > >
+> > Note that for comparing results of numerical computation we often do not check if the
+> > numbers match exactly, but we specify absolute and/or relative tolerance.
+> >
 > > ~~~
 > > import json